mcarletti/mcarletti.github.io/articles/edgedetection/index.md

 ## Canny edge detector

 The Canny edge detector is an edge detection operator that uses a multi-stage algorithm to detect a wide range of edges in images.
 It was developed by John F. Canny in 1986.
-Canny also produced a computational theory of edge detection explaining why the technique works.

 The Process of Canny edge detection algorithm can be broken down to 5 different steps: